(Francis may view my tattoos as mutilation.)

-I didn’t fear aging yet the way she captured it (it’s freeing!
+I never feared aging yet her word choice (it’s freeing!
 I ONLY see myself through my own eyes!) framed the experience in a way I’d been unable to articulate.

-It was for these reasons I eagerly clicked to an article about her with the title: A Star Who Has No Time for Vanity.
+It was for these reasons I eagerly clicked to an article about her bearing the title: A Star Who Has No Time for Vanity.

 “We are so alike!”
 I thought as I began to read.
 “I have no time for vanity either.
 I’m too busy embracing LIFE!”

-And then I came to the snippet below where McDormand talks about the abundance of plastic surgery in society (emphasis on the word mutated mine not the NYT’s):
+And then I encountered the snippet below where McDormand talked about the abundance of plastic surgery in society (emphasis on the word mutated mine not the NYT’s):

 Mutated?
 Fear?
 Rage?

-While I remain inspired by her refusal to alter how she looks and embrace aging—-I also possess absolutely no judgement for those who choose a different path.
+While I remain inspired by her commitment to embracing aging in a place like Hollywood; I can’t relate to her absolutely judgement for those who choose a different path.

 Mutated?
 Fear?
 Rage?

-I believe when we are completely comfortable with our choices—no matter the arena—we don’t care what others do as long as they, too, are comfortable with their choices.
+- I believe when we are comfortable with our choices we absolutely don’t care what others do as long as they, too, are OK with their decisions.

-I understand she may be attempting to “buck the trend” of plastic surgery in Hollywood, but why can she not do what works for her, lead by example and not denigrate others in the process?
+- I grasp she may be attempting to “buck the trend” of plastic surgery in Hollywood, but believe she can do what works for her, lead by example and not denigrate others in the process?

 I “get” it on an intellectual and feminist level.

-There is a vast amount of pressure on women (all women and not just in Hollywood) to grow chronologically older yet “never age a day.”
+There’s a vast amount of pressure on women to grow chronologically older and yet “never age a day.”

-Yet I also believe we can walk our own *different* path without needing to denigrate others’ choices.
+I also hope and believe we can choose to walk our own unique path without needing to denigrate others’ choices.

 - Can we be “true to ourself“ (as the title indicates) if it requires we put down others to get there?

-- Am *I* being judgmental?
-Is F.McD simply brazen with her opinion and is this her right?
+- Is it *I* who’s being judgmental?
+Is F.McD simply being brazen with her opinion?